 Do a quick Google search of the probiotic market in the UK or Ireland and you will be met with a mixture of results.
-BBC published an article at the end of last year that labelled probiotics quite useless while on the other hand, women’s online magazine Evoke.ie wrote an article on a probiotic that apparently banishes IBS for good.
+BBC published an article at the end of last year that labelled probiotics quite useless while, on the other hand, women’s online magazine Evoke.ie discussed a probiotic that apparently banishes IBS for good.
+This is brand awareness, but is it brand awareness information that can help the company?

 10% of Respondents Suffer From Stomach, Gut & Digestive Problems